reframe-hpc/reframe/docs/tutorial_basics.rst

 --------------------------

 An important aspect of regression testing is checking for performance regressions.
-In this example, we will write a test that downloads the `STREAM <http://www.cs.virginia.edu/stream/ref.html>`__ benchmark, compiles it, runs it and records its performance.
+In this example, we write a test that downloads the `STREAM <http://www.cs.virginia.edu/stream/ref.html>`__ benchmark, compiles it, runs it and records its performance.
 In the test below, we highlight the lines that introduce new concepts.

 .. code-block:: console